aerogear/datasync-voyager/doc/guides/metrics-and-audit-logs.md

 cordova plugin add cordova-plugin-aerogear-metrics
 ```

-## Exploring audit logs
+## Exploring Audit Logs

-Voyager framework prints audit logs simply to `stdout` and it is another component's responsibility to pick up these logs and provide
+Voyager framework simply prints audit logs to `stdout` and it is responsibility of another component to pick up these logs and provide
 functionality to the user to make use of the logs.

-While you can choose any solution as you like, EFK stack (ElasticSearch+Fluentd+Kibana) on OpenShift is the chosen solution in this guide.
+Although you can choose any solution as you like, EFK stack (ElasticSearch+Fluentd+Kibana) on OpenShift is the chosen solution in this guide.

+Also, although you can print anything to `stdout` in your application as audit logs and they are sent to ElasticSearch by Fluentd, the functionality
+provided by Voyager framework is that the audit log messages are printed in a format that is used by the Kibana dashboards that are also provided.

 ## Configuring OpenShift